permitio/permit-prisma/README.md

 ### On Delete:

-When a protected record is deleted in Prisma, the extension will inform Permit to delete or archive the corresponding resource instance, to keep the system clean.
-(Alternatively, Permit might mark it as inactive if needed for audit trails – refer to Permit.io docs for how deletions are handled via API.)
+When a protected record is deleted in Prisma, the extension will inform Permit to delete or archive the corresponding resource instance to keep the system clean.
+(Alternatively, Permit might mark it as inactive if needed for audit trails—refer to the Permit.io docs for how deletions are handled via API.)

 Auto-sync simplifies **data onboarding** into Permit.io.
 You can also choose to pre-create resources in Permit (via UI or migration scripts), but with auto-sync the system is kept in sync automatically with minimal effort.